A Virginia mayor is trolling the trolls after he lashed out at torch-toting white nationalists who protested in his city.

 Signer voted against the statue's removal, saying among other things that he worries "about the impulse to remove, delete, and expunge that which offends us."
 Signer instead supported a plan to add a new memorial to civil rights victories.

-The debate about Confederate symbols has swept through cities across the South since the 2015 massacre of nine black parishioners at a South Carolina church by an avowed white supremacist.
+The debate over Confederate symbols has swept through cities across the South since the 2015 massacre of nine black parishioners at a South Carolina church by an avowed white supremacist.

 Last week, workers in New Orleans removed a statue of Confederate President Jefferson Davis, the second of four monuments to Confederate era figures the city has voted to remove.
 The first to go was a granite obelisk honoring whites who battled a biracial Reconstruction government installed in New Orleans after the Civil War.